smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/OEM Exclusive Apps/index.md

 ## Create file for supported vehicle types and add to Android Manifest
 To implement this feature, you will need to define an XML file for supported vehicles called `supported_vehicle_type.xml` in `res/xml` directory of the project, and add it as metaData for `SdlRouterService` in its `AndroidManifest`.
-If an app defines a `vehicle-type` element, then it should always have a `make` attribute, all other attributes; are optional.
+If an app defines a `vehicle-type` element, then it should always have a `make` attribute; all other attributes are optional.
 However, if you want to use `modelYear` or `trim`, you should define `make` and `model` attributes as well.
 The Java Suite app library will check only the defined attributes.
 The below example shows a valid vehicle type resource file.

 ```XML